davemorrissey/subsampling-scale-image-view/README.md

 * Requires SDK 10 (Gingerbread).
 * BitmapRegionDecoder does not support decoding an image from resources - the image file needs to be in assets or external storage.
 * Very wide or tall images may still cause out of memory errors because each tile has same w:h ratio as the source image.
 Fixing this should be fairly easy if required.
-* Does not support changing the image after one is loaded.
-This is another fairly simple change.
 * This view does not extend ImageView so attributes including android:tint, android:scaleType and android:src are not supported.